ES7/Quantization-in-ML/README.md

 **2. `Loading_Models_in_different_dtypes.ipynb`:** In this notebook I have explained how we can load models in different data types to save memory and what are its effects on the model's performace.

+**3. `Quantization_Theory.ipynb`:** In this notebook I have explained how to apply linear quantization to any model and the maths behind it.